 The much-awaited Microsoft Worldwide Partner Conference recently kicked off at Toronto, Canada with a motivating keynote speech by Satya Nadella.
-The tech giant’s major event witnessed an active participation of approximately 13,000+ partners spanning across 144 countries and more than 90 global press and tech analysts.
+The tech giant’s major event witnessed active participation of approximately 13,000+ partners spanning across 144 countries and more than 90 global press and tech analysts.

-The main theme of the event was how ‘Digital Transformation can help ignite higher margins and faster growth for Microsoft partner’ – and some big brands from the tech industry such as GE, Japan and Ecolab officially announced their tie-ups with Microsoft to kick off a whole new digital journey with the main motto to increase partner profitability and speed up business growth.
+The main theme of the event was how ‘Digital Transformation can help ignite higher margins and faster growth for Microsoft partner’ – and some big brands from the tech industry such as GE, Japan, and Ecolab officially announced their tie-ups with Microsoft to kick off a whole new digital journey with the main motto to increase partner profitability and speed up business growth.

 We’re in the midst of a digital revolution and our data is highly susceptible to privacy risks and security of highly-sensitive data is a threat as technology has taken over almost all aspects of our business and personal lives.
-The current digital revolution draws a clear path for a all-new digital transformation with totally new ways to engage customers, empower employees, optimize operations and transform existing products as well.
+The current digital revolution draws a clear path for an all-new digital transformation with totally new ways to engage customers, empower employees, optimize operations and transform existing products as well.